Tizitendo/0n_x-Eclipse/README.md

 Artifacts (all artifact changes only apply in eclipse):
 - Modded artifacts can be added to the artifact pool by just activating them (might break for some modded artifacts)

 - Honor: Enemies drop 100% more gold and xp, can't spawn bligtheds, Teleporter can be activated without killing the boss
 - Sacrifice: Item drop rate lowered with every item dropped this stage
 - command, enigma: can't activate during eclipse
-- Cognation: Reduced cognant hp and damage by 50%
+- Cognation: Reduced cognant hp and damage by 50%, increased stage credits by 30%
 - Prestige: Activating one shrine of the mountain forces Prestige active next stage.
-Prestige mountains increase exponentially (1, 2, 4, 8)
+Prestige mountains increase exponentially (2, 4, 8, 16)
 - Origin: Imps invade every 5 minutes.
-Invasion Difficulty increases every 5 minutes
+Number of Imp Vanguards increases every 10 minutes, Vanguard damage increases with time
+- Tempus: Get 5 items on pickup instead of 3

 ## Special Thanks To
 * The Return Of Modding Discord, Especially @Kris, @Klehrik and @syntaxevasion